BadDecisionsAlex/ThatsANiceRenderingDave/README.md

 # Particle Systems
 ### Overview

 The focus of our project was to model multiple different systems that handle many simple particles in order to achieve interesting effects.
 We made a couple different systems experimenting with particles, as well as systems that move towards abstracting the particles away by using a grid to model particle density.
 These grided systems led us to develop a fluid simulation and a smoke system modeled in the grid.
-Below are all the differnet systems we implemented.
+Below are all the different systems we implemented.

 ### The Fluid System